Detailed Review of the Maskin® Protocol for Meibomian Gland Probing

 Explain sensations the patient may feel throughout the procedure.

-Inform the patient the procedure may be uncomfortable but is not painful with sufficient anesthetic.
 Instruct the patient to ask for more anesthetic if feeling pain during the procedure.

 Prepping for Meibomian Gland Probing (PRIor to START):